Panagiotis Sophianopoulos

-Panagiotis Sophianopoulos (1786, Sopoto, Kalavryta, - 1856 Syros) was a Greek doctor, a member of the "Society of Friends" and a fighter during the Greek rebellion of 1821.
+Panagiotis Sophianopoulos (c.
+1786, Sopoto, Kalavryta, - 1856 Syros) was a Greek medical doctor, a member of the "Society of Friends" and a fighter during the Greek rebellion of 1821.
 He was also a publisher, a politician and a supporter of liberal opinions.
 He was excoriated and sent to jail because of his actions and ideas.

 Biography

 Pre-revolution period

-Sophianopoulos was born in Sopoto of Kalavryta in 1786 and originates from Constantinople.
+Sophianopoulos was born in Sopoto of Kalavryta in about 1786 and originates from Constantinople.
 He studied medicine first in Italy and then in Paris, while in 1813 he returned to the Peloponnese where he worked as a doctor in Patras and Lagadia, gaining considerable fame.
 In 1819 he was initiated by Aristides Papa into the Society of Friends, in which he was active with the rank of apostle.

 In the revolution

 With the outburst of the Greek Revolution he served as a doctor in the revolutionary troops.
 During the first period of the revolution he followed Dimitrios Ipsilantis, while later he served as secretary to Yannis Gouras and advisor to I. Kolettis.
 In the civil war he sided with the government forces, even accompanying the Rumeliotian troops in their campaign against the Peloponnese at the end of 1824.
 For his action during that period, Sophianopoulos received many accusations which include among other the torture of Sotiris Notaras, the priest Joachim during the raid on Gastouni (the seat of George Sisinis) and the Paleon Patron Yiermanos.